 2025 RFQ Procurement

 On February 24, 2025, the Commission completed an RFQ procurement process and affirmed pools of qualified firms to assist in possible bond transactions.
-The respective pools are as follows:
+The respective pools were as follows:

 *The information contained in the documents provided does not constitute an offer to sell bonds, the information speaks only as of its stated date, and the Commission has no express or implied obligation to continuously update information.